trevisanj/PFANT/README.md

 PFANT is a spectral synthesis software written in Fortran for use in Astrophysics.

-ANalogue softwares include TurboSpectrum and MOOG.
+Analogue softwares include TurboSpectrum and MOOG.

 ### History